-Caldwell B. Esselstyn Jr. was bound to follow a career in medicine.
+Dr Esselstyn (Caldwell B. Esselstyn Jr.) was bound to follow a career in medicine.
 His father was a distinguished physician, while his father-in-law was a breast cancer pioneer at the Cleveland Clinic.

-Besides the interest in medicine running in the family, disease was also very common.
-Dr. Esselstyn’s father and father-in-law suffered a range of diseases.
-Between the two of them, they had coronary artery diseases, diabetes, strokes, cancers of prostate, colon and lung.
+Besides the interest in medicine running in the family, disease was also prevalent.
+Dr Esselstyn’s father and father-in-law suffered a range of diseases.
+Between the two of them, they had coronary artery diseases, diabetes, strokes, cancers of prostate, colon, and lung.
 Both were fervent followers of the toxic American diet.

 About three years before my father died of heart disease in 1975, he said something that has stayed with me ever since: ‘Someday, we’re just going to have to get smarter about showing people how to live healthier lives.’
 Everything in my professional experience underscored the importance of that declaration.

 Dr Esselstyn became a surgeon at the Cleveland Clinic.
 Despite enjoying his work and gaining some satisfaction from surgeries that relieve suffering, he was painfully faced with the fact that he was not able to cure the underlying causes of disease.

 He then started delving through medical literature and noticed that chronic diseases were almost exclusively found in Western countries.
 In other regions, in particular Africa and Asia, chronic diseases were rare.